 App Store Differences: Why Using the Same Data for the App Store and Google Play Is Bad for Your ASO

 Our AppFollow users often share the same question: can you copy and use the optimizations performed for the App Store to Google Play?
 If we’re to give a short answer — that’s not a good idea.
 You shouldn't use Google Play optimization in the App Store either :).
-Why don’t we take a closer look at this interesting question?
+Why don’t we take a closer look at this interesting question in this short app store optimization guide?

 Difference 1: Character Availability and Indexed Data Differences